GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_boards_xiao.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_boards_xiao.jpg)

 1. Go to the PlatformIO home page by clicking on the house icon on the status bar at the bottom of the editor window.
-It is the house icon on the purple bar.
+It is the house icon on the purple or blue bar.
 2. Bring up the **`Board Explorer`** in PlatformIO by clicking on the Boards icon in the left panel.
 3. Enter **`XIAO`** in the **`Search Board...`** search box and press Enter.
 4. Click on the **`Espressif 32`** platform